More than 2,600 dogs are in New York for the 2020 Westminster Kennel Club Dog Show, ready to strut their stuff for the two-day annual event.

 3. Some of America's most popular breeds have never won Best In Show.

-Many obscure breeds have secured this coveted title, but Labrador retrievers, golden retrievers, dachshunds and Chihuahuas have yet to take home the crown.
+Many obscure breeds have secured this coveted title, but Labrador retrievers, golden retrievers and dachshunds have yet to take home the crown.

 4. Entries come from all over the world.

-Although a portion of the proceeds from the first show in 1877 were donated to the American Society for the Prevention of Cruelty to Animals, many animal organizations don't support the show today.
-Critics say Westminster glorifies purebred dogs and encourages puppy mill operations.
-Animal welfare groups often protest the show.
+Although a portion of the proceeds from the first show in 1877 were donated to the American Society for the Prevention of Cruelty to Animals, many animal organizations don't support the show today for a variety of reasons.
+Critics say the focus on purebred dogs is an expensive distraction from all the rescue dogs that need help, while supporters say the organization has done a lot to support rescue work and pushes for well-matched responsible ownership.
+It's a controversy that is unlikely to abate any time soon, as one Forbes writer explains.